 Welcome to the Tullaroop Reservoir Fishing Guide.
 Tullaroop Reservoir is roughly 2 hours drive from Melbourne just beyond the wider Ballarat area.
 The reservoir was built back in the 1950s and today Tullaroop offers great trout fishing in the winter months.
 Those brave enough to endure the frosty mornings are rewarded with a trophy size brown or rainbow trout.
 Walking the banks and looking for any signs of life breaking the surface is a great start.
 Fly fishermen will do well here casting fly’s into that immediate area and waiting for a strike.
 It’s also a great location for redfin in summer.
 In future years Tullaroop thanks to recent stocking programs will be great for golden perch too.

 On the 21st of May 2019, Tullaroop reservoir was officially opened to kayaks, canoes and electric boats.
 This freshwater system has been heavily stocked with trout and golden perch in recent years creating an amazing ecosystem and fishing destination in years to come.
 Water storage levels at times can be quite low in mid-2019 water storage was recorded at 40% capacity.

 Things to do Tullaroop Reservoir

-This area has ample car parking, toilet facilities, picnic grounds with tables and chairs.
-Woodfire BBQ facilities making it a nice spot to take the family for a day out fishing.
+This area has ample car parking, toilet facilities, and picnic grounds with tables and chairs.
+Woodfire BBQ facilities make it a nice spot to take the family for a day out fishing.